What is Proposition 65?

 When electricity enters the lamp, mercury vapours inside the lamp produce UV light.
 UV lamps contain very small amounts of mercury.

-When the lamp is broken, the mercury fumes are released and disperse rapidly when the room is ventilated, the mercury in lamp fumes will have diluted enough that it is no longer pose any health risk.
+When the lamp is broken, the mercury fumes are released and disperse rapidly when the room is well ventilated.
+The mercury in the lamp fumes will have diluted enough to no longer pose any health risk.
 Even if there is only a small amount of mercury, it is still important to follow the proper cleaning and disposal guidelines for a broken UV lamp.

-- DO NOT use bare hands to clean up the broken glass (wear disposable plastic gloves)
+- Do not use your bare hands to clean up the broken quartz (wear disposable latex gloves)

-- DO NOT use a vacuum cleaner, to avoid the spread of chemicals
+- Do not use a vacuum cleaner, as this can increase the spread of chemicals

-- DO NOT use the disposable material such us cardboard or paper to scoop up broken pieces
+- Do not use any disposable materials, such us cardboard or paper to collect broken quartz

-- DO dispose of all clean-up equipment in a sealed container
+- Dispose of all the clean-up equipment in a sealed container

-- DO NOT place the broken lamp in recycling bins for waste
+- Do not place the broken lamp in household or recycling bins for normal waste disposal

-- DO check with your local government about disposal rules in your area
+- Check with your local government about the relevant disposal rules in your area

-Alpha-cure supply with Mercury Spill Kit, which can be used for safe clean-up.
-Please ask your account manager for more information or visit https://www.alpha-cure.com/products/mercury-spill-kits/ .
+Alpha-Cure can supply Mercury Spill Kit’s, which can be used to ensure a safe clean-up.
+Please contact your account manager or click here for more information.